TO READ ON: Many More To Sort Out // "A Thousand and More" – Page 1 // Page 2 // Page 3

 (请读者尊重这些旧照片的所有者权利(Copyright©).请不要随便下载随便贴.若有需要请联系我)

-Originals can be made available if there are any requests – particularly for historical reasons.
-Well then again, that may be a waste of words, since most likely only those who are interested in history – be that of Christian mission or the old China, and be that Americans in the Old China would find these pictures interesting if not also invaluable.
-After months of working with them, I have gained an immense amount of respect for these people and what they were able to accomplish during the most trying time around the world, let alone China, in that first half of the 20th Century.
-As I became more involved with these pictures, I would find myself staring into their eyes and would become deeply enamored with their stories – whether already told or written or lost and buried.
-Their stories are not about brutal invasions, self-righteous crusades, and haves oppressing have-nots; or about one ideal ruling over another and one religious belief suppressing another.
+Originals can be made available upon request, particularly for historical reasons.
+Well then again, that may be a waste of words, since most likely only those who are interested in history, be that of Christian mission or the old China, and be that Americans in the Old China would find these pictures interesting, if not also invaluable.
+After months of working with them, I have gained immense respect for these people and what they accomplished during the most trying time in the world, let alone in China, in the first half of the 20th Century.
+As I became more involved with these pictures, I would find myself staring into their eyes and becoming deeply enamored of their stories – whether already told, written, or lost and buried.
+Their stories are not about brutal invasions, self-righteous crusades, and haves oppressing have-nots, or about one ideal ruling over another and one religious belief suppressing another.

 Their stories are about redemption.